Does this look like progress for Schuylkill County?

 Streams sit downstream of industrial activity.
 Waste operations expand.
 Families live with dust, truck traffic, odor, and the feeling that their health is treated as acceptable collateral damage.
 When neighbors speak up, they meet indifference, bureaucracy, and political protection.

-Come.
-Talk to the people.
+Talk to us.
 See the land.
 Ask the uncomfortable questions.
-Then decide whether this story deserves to be told.
+Tell our story.